 You may have one broadly-focused standup in the morning to discuss all your work, separate standups for each project, or a combination of the two approaches.

-CoSchedule helps support teams manage standups with its Team Management Dashboard.
+CoSchedule helps support teams manage standups with its Team Management Dashboard (available on Professional and Enterprise Work Organizer and Marketing Suite plans—see details).
 It clearly shows all the projects and tasks each member of a marketing team is working on day-to-day, providing total transparency and clarity on who is doing what.

 It displays days and tasks in horizontal view:

 And in a vertical alignment too.
 It’s highly customizable as well so teams can adjust the way it works to their own needs: